rdforrest/submarine-proportional-pistontank/README.md

   Aug 2018.
 Pinout details added for cheap, easily available (43A??)
 H bridge - IBT-2 Sept 2018 .
 RC Guy library details added and AnalogSmooth references removed.
   March 2019.
 Software still needs work before use in a working model sub - failsafe issues.
+  March 2020 now tested in model sub and working well.
+  Latest version can also be used for simple "sail winch" control.